Dmitry Chaplin

-Dmitry Chaplin (Дмитрий Александрович Чаплин Dmitry Alexandrovich Chaplin) is a Russian dancer, choreographer, and actor, best known for being a Top 10 finalist on the second season of the dance competition series So You Think You Can Dance.
+Dmitry Chaplin (Дмитрий Александрович Чаплин Dmitry Alexandrovich Chaplin) is a Russian dancer, choreographer, and actor, best known for being a contestant on the second season of the dance competition series So You Think You Can Dance as the sixth male contestant and in gender the sixth overall contestant to be eliminated.
 While competing on the series, he became known for performing shirtless, with one solo routine having him rip off his shirt.
 In 2009, Chaplin was nominated for a Primetime Emmy Award for his choreography.

 Early life and education

 Dmitry Chaplin was born in Rostov-on-Don, Russia, on July 14, 1982.
 As of 2020, he lives in Los Angeles, California.
-He graduated from School #8 in Rostov-on-Don, and Minnetonka High School in Minnetonka, Minnesota, and attended Brooklyn College in Brooklyn, New York for one semester.
+He graduated from School #8 in Rostov-on-Don and Minnetonka High School in Minnetonka, Minnesota, and attended Brooklyn College in Brooklyn, New York, for one semester.

 Career

 Chaplin partnered with Heidi Groskreutz and was a national finalist in U.S. National Amateur Dancesport Championships in Provo, Utah that occurred on March 11, 2006.
 His dancing coach since 2004 has been Louis van Amstel, who was partnered with actress Lisa Rinna on the U.S. show Dancing with the Stars that time.

 In 2006, Chaplin was part of the top twenty contestants cast on Season 2 of So You Think You Can Dance.
 His dance style was categorized as extremely masculine, and several episodes of the show featured parodies with other male contestants seeking Chaplin's advice.

 As a recurring theme, Chaplin would expose his chest while dancing; during one of his later performances, he deliberately teased the judges with an ending where he kept his shirt on.